 How are badge fees determined?

-TUS badge costs will be based solely on the cost of card stock, printing costs, labor, fees charged to participate in RAP Back, and the costs charged to TUS for a Criminal History Records Check and Security Threat Assessment.
+TUS badge costs are based solely on the cost of card stock, printing costs, labor, fees charged to participate in RAP Back, and the costs charged to the TAA for a Criminal History Records Check and Security Threat Assessment.

 Will badge holders still have to renew their badges under RAP Back?